imagej/imagej.github.io/_pages/plugins/fpbioimage.md

 ## Source code

-The source code for the FPBioimage FIJI plugin is {% include github org='fpbioimage' repo='FPBioimageHelper-FIJI' %}.
+The source code for the FPBioimage Fiji plugin is {% include github org='fpbioimage' repo='FPBioimageHelper-FIJI' %}.

 The source code for the FPBioimage web app can also be accessed {% include github org='fpbioimage' repo='unity' %}.